aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 Because this beacon is created from standard beacons with an output length of 1 bit, there are only 2 possible values beacons can be.
-Even if you narrow down the items in your table to a particular item type (employees, meetings, etc) you should see that some distinct `PK1` values must share the same beacon value.

-For example, our sample data contains employees with 4 distinct employee ids.
+Our sample data contains employees with 4 distinct employee ids.
 Because there are only 2 beacons values that can be written, we expect that when a beacon is written for employee id, some of those employee ids will need to share a beacon value.